 We also recommend visiting ptv.vic.gov.au journey for the most up-to-date accessible transport services to your event of choice.

-Some of our venues unfortunately have limitations for those with mobility needs.
-This symbol indicates where assistance from a companion is necessary for wheelchair users to navigate the space.
-Please see the Venue Access section of the event page for details of our assisted access plan for that venue and contact our customer service team to arrange a free companion assistance ticket along with your booking.
+This symbol indicates assistance from a Companion is necessary for wheelchair users to navigate the space.
+Please see the Venue Access section of the event page for details of our Assisted Access plan for that venue and contact our customer service team to arrange a free companion assistance ticket along with your booking.

-Companion Card holders are eligible for a free companion ticket to RISING events, experiences and performances on showing the card to our box office team.
-Please contact us on 03 9662 4242 or email. to book.
-We welcome Companion Card tickets at all our events, however if carers wish to partake in the meal aspect of our food events they will need to purchase a separate ticket.
+Companion Card holders are entitled to free companion ticket to RISING events, experiences and performances.
+Call 03 9662 4242 or let us know via email.
+You can present your card to our box office team on arrival.
+We welcome Companion Card tickets at all our events, however if Companions wishing to partake in the meal aspect of our food events will need to purchase a separate ticket.
 Head here for more information on Companion Cards.

-We actively seek out, invite and include the multitude of communities and cultures that make up Melbourne with a focus on First Peoples’ stories.
+We actively seek out, invite and include the multitude of communities and cultures that make up Melbourne with a focus on honouring First Peoples’ and culturally diverse stories.

 - Collaborate with First Peoples leaders and communities to connect a broader audience to this rich culture